 In Greek myths, powerful herbs were depicted as rare and difficult to obtain.
 The term for herb, good or bad, was pharmakon (the root word for our modern “pharmacy”).
 The word is variously translated depending on context.
 Herbs were usually mixed into a drink or a mushy stew in bowls or large cauldrons.
 They were also soaked in water and the liquid sprinkled or made into an unguent to rub on the body.

 Wands were occasionally used to transmit or activate an herbal liquid or potion.
 Even the gods, who could transform people or animals or manifest their will simply by wishing it, also used herbs and special tools such as wands and love arrows to achieve their desires.
-In the scene below on a fourth-century BC Greek ritual vessel from southern Italy, Hypnos, the personification of Sleep, helps Zeus (disguised as a swan) seduce Leda.
+In the scene below on a 4th-century B.C.
+Greek ritual vessel from southern Italy, Hypnos, the personification of Sleep, helps Zeus (disguised as a swan) seduce Leda.
 Sleep holds a long, curving wand over the pair, probably a tool to drip sleep-water from Lethe, the underworld river of unmindfulness or oblivion.

 There was a great deal of crossover between religion and magic in antiquity.
 Practitioners needed to speak the correct words, make the right gestures, and offer the appropriate sacrifices and substances to gods and spirits of the upper and lower worlds.
 Ancient gods of the underworld were acknowledged and honored with their own specific rituals.
 Certain potent plants, whose roots extended down into darkness, were sometimes associated with the lower world.